Rey Mysterio: Personal life

-Gutierrez and his wife Angie have two children: a son, Dominik (born April 5, 1997) and a daughter, Aalyah (born August 20, 2001).
-He has tattoos of his children's names on his right and left biceps, tattoos dedicated to his wife, Angie, and a tattoo with the initials EG for his best friend and fellow wrestler, Eddie Guerrero, who died in 2005.
-He is a devout Catholic, frequently crossing himself before his matches and bearing numerous religious tattoos on his body, most notably a cross on his chest attached to rosaries as well as other crosses and allusions to God.

-Gutiérrez is part of an extended family of wrestlers, including his son Dominik Gutiérrez, uncle Rey Misterio Sr. and his cousins El Hijo de Rey Misterio and Metalika.
+Gutiérrez is of Mexican descent.
+He and his wife, Angie, have two children: a son, Dominik, and a daughter, Aalyah.
+He has tattoos of his children's names on his right and left biceps, tattoos dedicated to his wife, and a tattoo with the initials "EG" for his best friend and fellow wrestler, Eddie Guerrero, who died in 2005.
+Gutiérrez is part of an extended family of wrestlers, including his son Dominik, uncle Rey Misterio, and his cousins El Hijo de Rey Misterio and Metalika.

-On March 19, 2007, Sports Illustrated posted on its website an article in its continuing series investigating a steroid and HGH ring used by a number of professional athletes in several sports.
+On March 19, 2007, Sports Illustrated published an article in its continuing series investigating a steroid and HGH ring used by a number of professional athletes in several sports.
 That article mentioned several current and former WWE wrestlers, including Gutierrez who was alleged to have obtained nandrolone and stanozolol.
 WWE subsequently stated that the allegations preceded the Talent Wellness program WWE launched in February 2006.
 On August 27, 2009, WWE announced that Gutierrez would receive a 30-day suspension due to a violation of the wellness program.
-Days later Gutierrez defended himself in a newspaper interview by explaining the drugs as being on a prescription for his knee and arm.
+Days later, Gutierrez defended himself in a newspaper interview by explaining the drugs as being on a prescription for his knee and arm.
 While the Wellness Policy allows for prescribed drugs, Gutierrez further contested he had been on a family holiday and subsequently in Europe promoting SummerSlam, giving him only a day to provide the prescription after being notified.
 On April 26, 2012, WWE suspended Gutierrez for 60 days due to a second violation of their wellness program.